Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/intro-to-leads.md

 ## How does it work?

-**1. Install the Hero Pixel**
+\*_1.
+Install the HeroPixel_
-First, add the Hero Pixel Site Tag (aka. pixel) to your website.
+First, add the HeroPixelSite Tag (aka. pixel) to your website.
 Our pixel will begin immediately reckognizing the identites of 30% to 40% of your visitors.

 **2. Build Your Audience**
-As visitors land on your website, the Hero Pixel collects their data even without them having to enter their details anywhere, allowing you to build a detailed audience list.
+As visitors land on your website, the HeroPixelcollects their data even without them having to enter their details anywhere, allowing you to build a detailed audience list.
 This list includes contact details, which you can use to reach out to them directly.

 **3. Contact Your Audience**
-With the contact details provided by Hero Pixel, you can initiate personal conversations with your audience via email.
+With the contact details provided by HeroPixel you can initiate personal conversations with your audience via email.
 This approach enables you to send tailored messages, increasing the chances of engagement and conversion.

 ## How do you access your leads?